Rotating a Structure or Plan View

-I've drawn a structure on my plan, but need to rotate it separately from the rest of the drawing.
+I've drawn a structure in my plan file, but need to rotate it separately from the rest of the drawing.
+Alternatively, I completed a design but now need to rotate everything in a particular plan view.

 What is the best way to rotate my structure, or an entire plan view?